Mack Trucks

 Mack Trucks, Inc. is an American truck manufacturing company and a former manufacturer of buses and trolley buses.
 Founded in 1900 as the Mack Brothers Company, it manufactured its first truck in 1905 and adopted its present name in 1922.
 Since 2000, Mack Trucks has been a subsidiary of Volvo, which purchased Mack and its former parent company Renault Véhicules Industriels.

-Founded originally in Brooklyn in 1900, the company moved its headquarters to Allentown, Pennsylvania, five years later, in 1905.
-The company remained in Allentown for over a century, from 1905 until 2009.
+Founded in Brooklyn in 1900, the company moved its headquarters to Allentown, Pennsylvania, five years later, in 1905, remaining in the town for over a century, moving again in 2009.

-Mack products are produced in Lower Macungie, Pennsylvania, and Salem, Virginia.
+Mack vehicles are produced in Lower Macungie, Pennsylvania, and Salem, Virginia.
 Its powertrain products are produced in its Hagerstown, Maryland, plant.
 Mack also maintains additional assembly plants in facilities in Pennsylvania, Australia, and Venezuela.
 The company also once maintained plants in Winnsboro, South Carolina, Hayward, California, and Oakville, Ontario, which are now closed.

 Operations

 The company's manufacturing facilities are located at their Lehigh Valley Operations facility and division, formally known as the Macungie Assembly Operations Plant, in Macungie, Pennsylvania in the Lehigh Valley region of the state.
 Mack Trucks is the fourth-largest employer in the Lehigh Valley region as of 2024.

 The Mack headquarters, known as the Mack Trucks' World Headquarters is located in Greensboro, North Carolina, where it has resided since 2009.

 Mack Trucks is one of the top producers in the vocational and on-road vehicle market, class 8 through class 13.
 Mack trucks have been sold in 45 countries.
 Located near its former Allentown corporate headquarters in Macungie, Pennsylvania, the company's manufacturing plant produces all Mack chassis and bodies.

 Mack transmissions, TC-15 transfer cases, and rear engine power take-offs are designed and manufactured in Hagerstown, Maryland, which was the original factory location.
 This plant also produces and designs all Mack engines, including the Mack Defense engines used in tanks and other military applications.

 Parts for Mack's right-hand-drive vehicles are produced in Brisbane, Australia for worldwide distribution.
 Assembly for South America is performed in Macungie alongside the North American trucks.
 Mack no longer operates Mack de Venezuela C.A., in Caracas, Venezuela.
 The former Venezuela operation is a complete knock down (CKD) facility.
 Components were shipped from the United States to Caracas for final assembly.

 In addition to its Macungie manufacturing facility, Mack also has a remanufacturing center in Middletown, Pennsylvania.